 Abby in the lead, the party made their way back down to the room where they had fought Bruthazmus and the yeth hounds.
-Abby looted a healing elixir from the dead bugbear.
+The warrior looted a healing elixir from the dead bugbear.
 Gloriana guessed that the statue of the jackal-headed pregnant figure represented Lamashtu, The Demon Mother.
-The party regrouped and resumed their exploration of the level.
+They resumed their exploration.

 At the end of a long hallway they found a door that opened on a large cave-like expanse with a low ceiling.
 The cavern looked out onto the Varisian Gulf, and the air was heavy with the smell of sea salt.
-The crash of waves about the rock island echoed off the walls and the stone was slick with moisture.
+The crash of waves echoed off the walls and the stone was slick with moisture.
 Something moved out of the shadows, fast and dart-like, the size of a human, but shining slick and wavering in nauseating display.
-It was on them in moments: it was mostly blue and composed largely of tentacles.
-Gloriana had precious seconds to invoke blessing on the party and then she leapt back as a sinewy tentacle grasped at her, coming away with one of her silk scarves.
+Mostly blue and composed largely of tentacles, it was on them in moments.
+Gloriana had precious seconds to invoke blessing on the party, and then she leapt back as a sinewy tentacle grasped at her, coming away with one of her silk scarves.

-The others were in motion to support, but Abby was closest, and she swung her sword, striking the squid-like columnar body of the beast a staggering blow1 that drew ichor and splashing sea water in equal measure.
+The others moved, but Abby was closest, and she swung her sword, striking the squid-like columnar body a staggering blow1 that drew ichor and splashing sea water in equal measure.
 The monster made no sound, but swayed under her attack.
 It was difficult to take the full measure of the creature for it appeared to have no eyes, and thus where its attention was at any given moment remained a mystery.

 Gloriana fetched the monster a stout strike with her morningstar and Abby plunged her sword all the way through the columnar form, then followed by slamming her full weight against the back of her shield like a battering ram.
 There was a squelching sound and the rubbery thing toppled in a spray of ink.
 Its tentacles twitched for a few long seconds, but it was dead.

-“What was that?”
-Abby asked looking at Rahab’s bloodied face.
+“What was that?” the warrior asked looking at Rahab’s bloodied face.
 The wizard had tilted his head back in a vain attempt to slow the bleeding.
 Gloriana approached with her wand of healing magic.

-There were four goblinwives inside and they never had a chance.
-In a matter of seconds Abby decapitated one, gutted a second, and smashed a third, moving swiftly between strikes with power, skill, and grace that dominated the fight.4 Kara threw a shock bomb that electrocuted the fourth goblinwife, and the fight was over in less than a quarter of a minute.
+There were four goblins inside and they never had a chance.
+In a matter of seconds Abby decapitated one, gutted a second, and smashed a third, moving swiftly between strikes with power, skill, and grace.4 Kara threw a shock bomb that electrocuted the fourth, and the fight was over in less than a quarter of a minute.
 Rahab and Gloriana had scarcely even moved.

-There remained but one route left to take: a set of stairs leading down to what Orik had reported was the lowest level of the fortress.
-They took a moment to gather themselves before heading down to the area presumably occupied by the architect of the region’s recent miseries: daughter of a dead priest in the midst of trading her earthly form for the skin of a demon.
+There remained but one route: A set of stairs leading down to what Orik had reported was the lowest level of the fortress.
+They took a moment to gather themselves before heading down to the area presumably occupied by the architect of the region’s recent miseries: Daughter of a dead priest in the midst of trading her earthly form for the skin of a demon.

-The stone stairs descended into darkness once more lit only by the magical light stones and enchanted torches the party members carried.
+The stone stairs descended into darkness.
+Once more the way was lit by the magical light stones and enchanted torches the party members carried.
 At the base of the stairs was a heavy stone door scarred by recent blows of hammer and chisel.
 The portal lay open slightly.
-Abby put her ear close to the opening and listened for long seconds, but heard nothing beyond.
-In a deft display, Abby managed to slide through the gap in the door, armor and all.
+Abby put her ear close to the opening and listened for long seconds, but heard nothing.
+In a deft display, the warrior managed to slide through the gap in the door, armor and all.

 The room beyond was rectangular.
-Two columns supported the ceiling, and the walls held a total of four alcoves.
-Each alcove housed a stone statue of a tall, lean man with an almost predatory aspect, dressed in ornate robes, twin topknots draped behind the shoulder, and clutching a book and a lavishly decorated glaive.
+Two columns supported the ceiling, and each wall held an alcove housing a stone statue of a tall, lean man with an almost predatory aspect, dressed in ornate robes, twin topknots draped behind the shoulder, and clutching a book and a lavishly decorated glaive.
 There was evidence that this area marked an older part of the island’s interior structure.
 The statues showed wear and damage, and dust and soot lay thickly over the room except for an area down the center of the chamber that had been disturbed by repeated, recent foot traffic.

 The others cautiously followed Abby into the room.
 They gazed about for several minutes.
 Gloriana tried to guess at any religious significance to the statues, but was uncertain.
 Their provenance also eluded Rahab and Kara.
-When the wizard invoked his magical power to detect arcanistry the room appeared unremarkable.
-Gloriana produced a scroll of magic that eliminated fear and read it quietly to herself; as she did, the mystic writing faded and drifted from the parchment like smoke rising from a candle, and soon after the paper itself disintegrated as easily as ash in a breeze.
+When the wizard invoked his power to detect magic the room appeared unremarkable.
+The oracle produced a scroll of magic that eliminated fear and read it quietly to herself; as she did, the mystic writing faded and drifted from the parchment like smoke rising from a candle, and soon after the paper itself disintegrated as easily as ash in a breeze.

-When nothing happened, the party moved through the room to the door in the opposite wall.
-Abby drew the portal open and looked upon a short hallway with an alcoves midway along either side.
-Like the chamber, the alcoves held statues of the figure in robes bearing a glaive; though these likenesses were cast in bronze, they, too, showed signs of age, pitted and stained with ancient patina.
+The party moved through the room to the door in the opposite wall.
+Abby drew the portal open and looked upon a short hallway with an alcove midway along either side.
+Like the chamber, the alcoves held statues of the figure bearing a glaive; though these likenesses were cast in bronze, they, too, showed signs of age, pitted and stained with ancient patina.
 After ten feet or so the hallway ended and there appeared to be two doors opposite one another.
 The adventurers detected no sound.
-Abby stepped forward.
+The warrior stepped forward.

 Very quickly things went wrong.

-The moment she reached the middle of the hallway there arose a sudden rattling ring of heavy iron falling on stone as two portcullises crashed down from the ceiling at either end of the hallway, caging Abby in the short corridor directly amidst the two alcoves.
-There was a grating sound followed by a rhythmic clicking noise of brass and steel gears interlocking in movement behind some thickness of stone.
-Abby, whose gaze had turned to assess the trap, now looked to the statues on either side as the glaives they carried rose in the arms on unseen internal mechanism.
-It was not hard for all to see—Abby within the trap, the others excluded without—what was coming.
+The moment she reached the middle of the hallway there arose a sudden rattling of heavy iron falling as two portcullises crashed down from the ceiling at either end of the hallway, caging Abby in the short corridor between the two alcoves.
+A rhythmic clicking of brass and steel gears ratcheted louder.
+The warrior, whose gaze had turned to assess the trap, now looked to the statues as the glaives they carried rose on unseen internal mechanism.

-Abby leapt back to the portcullis that blocked the way back to her friends, and she grappled with it.
-Her vital and potent muscles strained against the great, rusted iron lattice, but the grate only rattled mockingly, secured fast against the passageway not only by significant weight, but also by some mechanism within the trapworks itself.
-The ratcheting sound from the statues escalated and the glaives were now poised over the narrow space like the executioner’s axe waiting to descend and dispatch.
-Abby had no other recourse.
-She dropped prone, hauling her large shield across her back, neck, and head as much as possible, and trying to make her armored and formidable body very small.
+Abby leapt back to the portcullis that blocked the way back and grappled with it.
+Her potent muscles strained against the great, rusted iron lattice, but the grate only rattled mockingly, secured fast against the passageway by some mechanism.
+The ratcheting escalated and the glaives poised over the narrow space like the executioner’s axe.
+The warrior had no other recourse.
+She dropped prone, hauling her large shield across her back, neck, and head as much as possible, and tried to make her armored body very small.

-Gloriana, Kara, and Rahab looked on in growing alarm.
-The oracle lunged against the portcullis and in desperation cast a spell against malign forces5 upon Abby.
+Gloriana, Kara, and Rahab looked on in alarm.
+The oracle lunged against the portcullis and in desperation cast a spell against malign forces5 upon the warrior.
 Kara sloughed off her pack and began to frantically uncoil the length of rope secured to the outside, though she was at a loss as to what to do with it.

-Rahab’s eyes fixed hawk-like on the perilous space between the enclosing portcullises: his razor-lightning intellect was furiously assessing the situation, simultaneously gauging the imminent danger and hypothesizing on threats in the trap not yet revealed.
-Sagacious and certain, Rahab correctly guessed what was still to come, and an instant later he made ready a spell.
+The wizard’s eyes fixed hawk-like on the perilous space between the enclosing portcullises, his lightning intellect furiously assessing the circumstances.
+Rahab correctly guessed what was still to come, and an instant later he made ready a spell.

-By chance, both weapons landed on Abby’s shield, shivering splinters of wood and biting deep, but the bulwark held and kept Abby from harm for the moment.
-With implacable precision and mechanical indifference, the glaives and statue arms that bore them began to reset.
-The sound of ratcheting gears began ticking again.
+By chance, both weapons landed on Abby’s shield, shivering splinters of wood and biting deep, but the bulwark held and kept the warrior from harm for the moment.
+Implacable and indifferent, the glaives began to reset.
+The sound of gears began ticking again.
 Still the portcullises remained down and locked.

 “Is there a mechanism?”
 Gloriana shouted urgently.
 The oracle herself was looking for some trigger or device on her side of the portcullis.

-Rahab was still poised to cast a spell, but he called out to Abby, as well.
+Rahab was still poised to cast a spell, but he called out as well.
 “Can you break something?
 Hit something?
 Dislodge something?”

-Abby got up to a knee and looked around inside the caged hallway, but like Gloriana, she saw nothing to move, activate, or do.
-She drew her sword and hefted it in both hands, turning to one of the statues: if she could just break one of the weapons . . .
+Abby got to a knee and looked around, but—like the oracle—she saw nothing to move, activate, or do.
+Drawing her sword, the warrior hefted it in both hands, turning to one of the statues: if she could just break one of the weapons . . .

-She swung and connected solidly with the shaft of the glaive just below the blade, a stout blow that reverberated back into her sword and numbed her forearm all the way to her elbow.
-A tiny portion of bronze on the glaive shaft chipped away.
-Abby could see the other metal—different colored and far more durable—revealed underneath.
-The integrity of the trap weapon appeared uncompromised.
-Abby’s heart sank as the ratcheting stopped again, and then the glaives descended, and this time she could not recover her shield to try and protect herself.
-Both blades struck her full on the armor, one on the breast, one on the back, and while the weapons did not cut through the sturdy metal, their force was sufficient to injure nonetheless as the impact pushed the rings of steel through the padded jerkin underneath and into her flesh.
+She swung and connected solidly with the shaft of the glaive just below the blade, a stout blow that reverberated back into her sword and numbed her forearm to her elbow.
+A tiny portion of bronze chipped away, but the integrity of the trap appeared uncompromised.
+The warrior’s heart sank as the ratcheting stopped again, and then the glaives descended, and this time she could not recover her shield to protect herself.
+Both blades struck her full on the armor, one on the breast, one on the back, and while the weapons did not cut through the sturdy metal, their force was sufficient to injure nonetheless as the impact pushed the steel rings through padded jerkin.
 Abby gasped in pain.

 “Can you get off the floor?”
 Rahab yelled.

-But Rahab was ready.
-He spoke a short syllable and Abby’s sudden fall under the weight of her own armor, gear, and body changed dramatically.6 Her plunge slowed, and she was able to reach out and grab the far portcullis, hold on, and not plummet into the yawning pit that gaped beneath.
+But the wizard was ready.
+He spoke a short syllable and Abby’s sudden fall changed dramatically.6 Her plunge slowed, and she was able to reach out and grab the far portcullis.

 The trap now changed.
 After a moment, another ratcheting sound began and the floor slowly righted itself, resuming its cover of the pit.
 When the floor was level once more the portcullises retracted into the ceiling, and the passageway looked clear and open as it had when the adventurers first arrived.
 The statues returned to rest as well.